rory-bedford/antelop-docs/docs/source/index.rst

    * A comprehensive set of standard analysis functions
    * Interaction with the database through SQL queries
    * An object-oriented paradigm for extending the analysis suite
+   * A strict data-hashing based reproducibility system for analysis function runs

 .. figure:: images/antelope.png
     :alt: Antelope screenshot